aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 [beacon](./beacons.md) configuration;
-possibly tweaking the [beacon length](./beacons.md#beacon-length), modifying the details of a [compound beacon](./beacons.md#compound-beacon), adding or removing a beacon from an existing encrypted field, or adding a beacon for a new encrypted field.
+possibly tweaking the [beacon length](./beacons.md#beacon-length), modifying the details of a [compound beacon](./beacons.md#compound-beacon), adding or removing a beacon from an existing encrypted attribute, or adding a beacon for a new encrypted attribute.

 **Note : ** *Changing the encryption configuration, which attributes are encrypted or signed, is a completely different process.